 The series of blog posts that I write called the “Little Bear Chronicles” are based off of my experiences of raising a son with an aware and open spirituality.
 I know it was a possibility that I might face criticism and harsh judgement from closed minded people – but so many have come to me telling me that they are inspired by our story.
 That drive to get our story out there and to share our experiences to connect to others, is what is fueling this series of posts.

 My son has come to be known as Little Bear, and I am the Momma Bear.
 These aliases will be for those on the internet that these stories leak out to.
 I am well aware of the power of the Internet, so if you know us, please be respectful and don’t mention his real name on these blog posts.
-Even though right now he is seven, he has given me consent to share our stories and experiences.
+When I started writing these, he was seven and he gave me consent to share our stories and experiences.
 Besides, for a while his dream was to be a YouTube star.

 The reason why I’m documenting these chronicles is because Little Bear is so full of pure wealth and knowledge, and raising my child in a profoundly sick society is hard.
 There’s a lot of injustice, fear, and harsh judgement and I can’t protect him from it all.
 The least I can do, is to begin to teach him how to protect and care for himself, so then when Momma Bear is not around – he is empowered and not enabled.
 The lessons I teach him are lessons of love, and sometimes it’s tough love.
 I feel as though whenever I share with him some of the teachings I want to pass down, his reactions are just as wise and he gifts me with an intelligence that is untouched and pure.
 I’m doing the best that I can, to the best of my ability.
 Together we push each other to grow in ways that a child and Mother should.